 - Let the jars cool down to room temperature, then add lids and stash jars in the back of the fridge.

 Sometimes stuffed burgers can get a little out of hand – we love mac and cheese, but it’s a little much to add it to the middle of your burger.
 We do suggest, however, adding cheddar or another cheese to the middle of the burger.
 It makes your typical burgers a little more special and unexpected.
-To help things along, we fill a burger press halfway with the ground meat, stick a slice of cheese or a handful of shredded cheese on top, and then add the rest of the meat.
-The burger press helps to keep the patties uniform and keeps the cheese slice fully encased.

 Not-Your-Typical Veggie Burger